Publications

 March 2024

-Under the direction of Malo Depincé, Agnès Robin, Laurent Fauré, Mathieu Lafourcade, Anne Laurent
+Edited by Malo Depincé, Agnès Robin, Laurent Fauré, Mathieu Lafourcade, Anne Laurent

-Project objectives and presentation
+Project objectives and overview

-Research data law
+Research data rights

 Open science, innovation, public data

-1st edition 2022 - by Agnès Robin
+, 1st edition, 2022 – by Agnès Robin

 See Joachim Schöpfel's review in Études de communication, 2023/1 (No. 60), on cairn.info